Exchange-Based Diffusion in Hb-Graphs: Highlighting Complex Relationships: Results and evaluation

-We apply our diffusion process on these generated hb-graphs: after a few iterations we visualize the hb-graphs to show the evolution of the vertex value with a gradient coloring scale.
-We also take advantage of the half-step to highlight hb-edges in the background to show important hb-edges with an other gradient coloring scale.
+We apply the exchange-based diffusion process on these generated hb-graphs: after a few iterations, we visualize the hb-graphs to observe the evolution of the vertex values using a gradient coloring scale.
+We also take advantage of the first half-step to highlight hb-edges in the background and show hb-edge importance using an other gradient coloring scale.

-To get proper evaluation and show that vertices with the highest $\alpha$-values correspond to vertices that are important in the network - in the way they are central for the connectivity - we compute the eccentricity of vertices from a subset $S$ of the vertices $V$ to the remaining $V\backslash S$ of the vertices.
-Eccentricity of a vertex in a graph is the length of a maximal shortest path between this vertex and the other vertices of the graph: extending this definition to hb-graphs is straightforward.
+To get proper evaluation and show that vertices with the highest $\alpha$-values correspond to the important vertices of the network - in the sense of being central for the connectivity - we compute the eccentricity of vertices from a subset $S$ of the vertex set $V$ to the remaining $V\backslash S$ of the vertices.
+The eccentricity of a vertex in a graph is the length of a maximal shortest path between this vertex and the other vertices of this graph: extending this definition to hb-graphs is straightforward.
 If the graph is disconnected then each vertex has infinite eccentricity.

 For the purpose of evaluation, in this article, we define a \textbf{relative eccentricity} as the length of a maximal shortest path starting from a given vertex in $S$ and ending with any vertices of $V\backslash S$; the relative eccentricity is calculated for each vertex of $S$ provided that it is connected to vertices of $V\backslash S$; otherwise it is set to $-\infty$.
 The concept of relative excentricity is illustrated in Figure \ref{Fig: Hb-graph relative excentricity}.